Church of St Andrew, Finghall

 The Parish Church of St Andrew, Finghall, is the parish church for the village of Finghall in North Yorkshire, England.
-The building is located on the site of a much earlier Anglo-Saxon church and has some remnants of that era incorporated into the building, though the present structure dates back to the 12th century.
-The church is nearer to the hamlet of Akebar than it is to Finghall, which is 0.5 mi to the south, because the church was originally in a medieval village that was deserted when it was ravaged by plague.
+The building is on the site of a much earlier Anglo-Saxon church and has some remnants of that era incorporated into the building, though the present structure dates back only to the 12th century.
+The church is nearer to the hamlet of Akebar than it is to Finghall, which is 0.5 mi to the south, because the church was originally in a medieval village that was deserted when ravaged by plague.
 The building is now a grade II* listed structure and is still used for worship.

 History

 The Church of St Andrew, Finghall, was built in the Early English style in the late 12th century and is now grade II* listed.
 It has a tower to the west with a nave, chancel and a rare double bell holder (bell-cot) situated on the centre of the church roof.
 The roof is described as being very low, with one writer stating that "[it comes] nearly to the ground," and whilst one bell is undated, the other shows it to have been cast in 1620.
-Some elements are thought to be Anglo-Saxon in nature, including a blocked doorway into the nave dated to around 1140 and an Anglo-Saxon cross-head from the 9th century which is built into the chancel.
+Some elements are thought to be Anglo-Saxon in nature, including a blocked doorway into the nave dated to around 1140 and an Anglo-Saxon cross-head from the 9th century built into the chancel.
 The church was rebuilt in the 14th century and smaller additions were made in the 18th and 19th centuries with a complete restoration in 1904.
 Further restorations were undertaken in 1959 and 1964.

-The most recent restoration was in the year 2000 when the commandment boards were restored.
-The commandment boards were instituted by Queen Elizabeth I in the 16th century, but Finghall didn't get theirs until the middle of the 18th century.
+The most recent restoration was carried out in 2000, when the commandment boards were restored.
+The commandment boards were instituted by Queen Elizabeth I in the 16th century but Finghall didn't get theirs until the middle of the 18th century.

-In 1801, the Reverend Luke Yarker employed several people as musicians and singers in the church.
+In 1801 the Reverend Luke Yarker employed several people as musicians and singers in the church.
 The musicians were supplanted in 1865 by a harmonium, which was replaced in 1894 by an organ that had previously been in Constable Burton Hall.